loonwerks/INSPECTA-models/open-platform-models/isolate-ethernet-simple/readme.md

     source $HOME/.bashrc
     ```

-    To update Sireum in the future do the following
-    ```
-    cd $SIREUM_HOME
-    git pull --rec
-    bin/build.cmd
-    ```

-    Run the following to install IVE and CodeIVE which provide IDE support for Slang and SysMLv2 respectively.
-    ```
-    sireum setup ive
-    sireum setup vscode
-    ```

-    Run the following to install OSATE and the Sireum plugins which provides IDE and codegen support for AADL.
-This will install OSATE into your current directory (or wherever as indicated via the ``-o`` option).
+    Now install OSATE and the Sireum OSATE plugins into your current directory (or wherever as indicated via the ``-o`` option).
 For Windows/Linux

     ```
     sireum hamr phantom -u -v -o $(pwd)/osate
     ```